rainbow-arena/rainbow-arena/README.md

 Or at least, that's the goal.

+Released into the public domain via CC0 - see `main.lua` for details.

 ## About
 Rainbow Arena is a game that I've worked on on and off since 2014.
 The engine